Educational Design Concept

 in the light of evolution and sustainability”

 In this context, these domains of human understanding can contribute to a fascinating and interdisciplinary education that connects to our shared everyday experience, and is relevant to pressing societal challenges.
-But to achieve deeper understandings on the nature of human behavior and sustainability, isolated lessons are not enough.
+Still, to achieve a deeper understanding of the nature of human behavior and sustainability, isolated lessons are not enough.
 Rather, we need to work on several levels, including on the level of units and the curriculum as a whole.

 Our educational design concept aims to help students and teachers develop the skills to reflect on the causes and consequences of everyday human behaviors, and transfer these competencies to their own lives as well as to diverse issues of well-being and sustainable development.

 For teachers, our design concept aims to offer practical guidance for the development of teaching materials, lessons and units.
 We recomend begining with the Teacher’s Guide linked above.
 We also offer a brief summary of design concept elements below.

 With our educational design work we join many other initiatives that aim to promote specific competencies in students and teachers that support the advancement of wellbeing and sustainability in our world.

 We hypothesize that the self-directed development of these competencies requires a conceptual understanding and awareness of human behavioral concepts, including of the complex causes and consequences of human behaviors.